School Community

 The School Advisory Council meets regularly and acts as advisors to the Principal.

-The Annual General Meeting and formal elections are held at the end of each year.
+The Annual Meeting and formal elections are held at the end of each year.

 Meetings are advertised in the newsletter and families are most welcome to attend.